 Explores visual, spectacle-oriented, and print media; the commercial and technological dimensions of nineteenth-century media production, genre, advertising, and information theory; and the ways in which these elements challenge traditional literary categories.

-5369.
-The French Novel in the First Half of the Nineteenth Century
+5372.
+French Contemporary Poetry

 Three credits.

-Stendhal, Balzac, and the romantic novelists.

-5370.
-The French Novel in the Second Half of the Nineteenth Century

-Three credits.

-Flaubert, Zola, and their contemporaries.

-5373.
+Prerequisite: Open to graduate students in Literatures, Cultures, and Languages; others with instructor consent.
+May be repeated for up to 12 credits with change in content.5373.
 The French Contemporary Novel

 Three credits.